marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Better cache handling
+* FEATURE: Added shortcode, enabling to configure a product from anywhere.

 = 1.0.10 - 31/July/2020 =

 * TWEAK: Added a setting to customize the label of the "Configure" button